 On a typical Sunday morning service you can expect our free on-site parking lot 80% full by 11am.
 Most people arrive around 10:35 to greet each other, have coffee or tea, and get seated, and often there will be some music starting at about 10:55am.
-There are 2 entrances, one at the front of the church at the roundabout/drop-off area, and another at the rear of the church where our free Cafe/Waiting Room is located.
+There are 2 entrances, one at the front of the church at the roundabout/drop-off area, and another at the rear of the church.
 Please note that for special events and Holiday services, parking can fill earlier, with overflow parking across the road at the Tim Hortons plaza.
 Click here for google map

 What is the Sunday service like?

 Never been to church?
 Never been to the Salvation Army Community Church?
 Been away from church for a while? ...no worries.
 Expect a warm, friendly welcome in the front foyer, and a worship service full of traditional and modern music that lasts about 80 minutes ...depending on how the spirit moves in the service.
 Help yourself to coffee/tea/lemonade every Sunday in the foyer while getting to know others.
 Sermons are topical and applicable to everyday life and about 350 people usually attend.
 We provide worship that glorifies God.
 We help others feel inspired and look to the future, anticipating a life that honours God.
 As a Bible believing Christian Church, we aim to connect people to Jesus Christ and to each other through worship, fellowship and service in our community.
 Click here for latest sermon videos

 What is the music like on Sundays?